 The jackass in the middle is Gordon Campell, premier of British Columbia.
 At the time the photo was taken, around 1990, he was mayor of Vancouver.
 He wanted to be a much, much bigger jackass so he became premier of the whole damn province.
 Sorry . . . calling him jackass is being too kind.
 Anyway . . . to his right is Blaine Culling who parlayed a successful restaurant into owning most of the clubs on Granville Street and on the far right is Leonard Schein who parlayed half-ownership in a funky old movie house where his opening night show was Casablanca into a string of semi-artsy movie theatres around town.
 When I asked him to help me show Jazz on a Summers Day back around 1979 he said it was too much trouble.
 Yawn.
-The guy at the other end of the shot . . .
-I have no idea who that is.
+The guy at the far left is Hugh Harrison who’s claim to fame at the time was resurrecting the Vogue Theatre.

 I was riding my bike down Granville Street one morning, on my way to my postal gig, when I spotted these clowns standing around with brooms.
 Some kind of “let’s clean up Granville Street” publicity stunt, I guess.
 Hauling Campbell outta there would have made it clean enough for me.